openfl/OpenFLDevelopersGuide/working-with-movie-clips/controlling-movie-clip-playback.md

 }

-Flash Player 11.3 and AIR 3.3 added the frameLabel event to the FrameLabel class.
+OpenFL 11.3 and AIR 3.3 added the frameLabel event to the FrameLabel class.
 You can assign an event handler to the FrameLabel instance that represents a frame label.
 The event is dispatched when the playhead enters the frame.

 The following example creates a FrameLabel instance for the second frame label in the Array of frame labels for the MovieClip.
 It then registers an event handler for the frameLabel event: